You are here

 The library provides physical and electronic reserve-shelf service to ensure that students have access to materials identified as crucial to specific courses.
 Books, photocopies,DVDs, and VHS tapes are the types of materials often placed on physical reserve.
 Book chapters and journal articles may be placed on electronic reserve.
 Reserve items may be drawn from the library's collections or from instructors' personal collections.

-Students can find both both kinds of reserves listed in the library catalog under the instructor's name (e.g., "MCA - SMITH, WALTER"), and electronic reserves can be downloaded from there.
+Students can find both both kinds of reserves listed here; electronic reserves can be downloaded directly.
 Physical reserves are checked out from the Circulation Counter, and can be used only within the library.

 Faculty wishing to place items on reserve, either physical or electronic, should complete a reserve request form, and are encouraged to contact Abi Sweeney at firstname.lastname@example.org or 617.879.7104.
 Please request reserves at least 2 weeks in advance.